CrossEye/BibleLiteracy/index.md

 Some are full of stories and feel similar to Greek Mythology collections.
 Some give a history of sorts of the Jewish people.
 Others are full of rules and admonitions.
-Psalms is a collection of poems of praise for God; Proverbs, a collection of teachings   There are books full of prophecy.
+Psalms is a collection of poems of praise for God; Proverbs, a collection of teachings.
+There are books full of prophecy.
 The book of Job (rhymes with *robe*) is entirely the story of the trials and tribulations -- and eventual triumphs -- of a man subject to a bet between God and the devil about whether he'd forsake God if he loses everything he cherishes.
 There are the